How To Create an Invoice (Plus, Get Our FREE Invoice Template)

 • First, it can remind customers to pay you on time.

-• Second, it can support your tax records, especially if the IRS comes calling.
+• Second, it can support your tax records, especially if information is requested.

 • Finally, it likely makes your business appear credible and polished.

-Good news: It’s easy to use software and other services, like PayPal, Microsoft Word, or Quickbooks to create professional-looking invoice templates that you can use with customers over and over.
+Good news: It’s easy to use software and other services, like PayPal, Microsoft Word, Google docs, or Quickbooks to create professional-looking invoice templates that you can use with customers over and over.

 Here, I’ll show you how to create your own invoice template using some of the most popular tools on the market.
 Plus, Simply Business has a FREE invoice template to download.